Output Your Project

 PDF/Print Output

 When creating a PDF, first run quire build in your command-line shell to generate files with your latest changes.
 Next run quire pdf.
-An pagedjs.pdf file will be created and saved to your project’s main directory.
+A pagedjs.pdf file will be created and saved to your project’s main directory.
 This file will be updated and overwritten each time you run quire pdf.

 Quire’s PDF output is generated by Paged.js, an open source HTML-to-PDF generator.